-Another year on, the PORCELANOSA Grupo Design Centre in the London borough of Clerkenwell has joined the Clerkenwell Design Week.
+Another year on, the PORCELANOSA Group Design Centre in the London borough of Clerkenwell has joined the Clerkenwell Design Week.
 This architecture and interior design festival stirs up great expectation in each edition, thanks to its extensive program of talks, workshops and product releases.

-This time, the PORCELANOSA Grupo has had an exceptional guest for one of its central discussions, namely Dezeen, an internationally famous online architecture and interior design magazine.
-Specifically, it was its editor-in-chief, Marcus Fairs, who shared a table with Javier Rodriguez from the PORCELANOSA Grupo, as well as with other well-known architects such as, James Dilley, from Jestico + Whiles and Alexander Martin, from Alexander Martin Architects.
-This seminar took place on Tuesday, May 23 at 6:00 pm at the PORCELANOSA Grupo Design Centre in Clerkenwell, and the main topic was experiential architecture and how modern spaces are designed to stimulate the senses.
+This time, the PORCELANOSA Group has had an exceptional guest for one of its central discussions, namely Dezeen, an internationally famous online architecture and interior design magazine.
+Specifically, it was its editor-in-chief, Marcus Fairs, who shared a table with Javier Rodriguez from the PORCELANOSA Group, as well as with other well-known architects such as, James Dilley, from Jestico + Whiles and Alexander Martin, from Alexander Martin Architects.
+This seminar took place on Tuesday, May 23 at 6:00 pm at the PORCELANOSA Group Design Centre in Clerkenwell, and the main topic was experiential architecture and how modern spaces are designed to stimulate the senses.
 The attendance was high, especially by professionals in the London area.

 Given the physical nature of this created atmosphere, it would be easy to assume that the visual qualities of the spaces predetermine the perception we have of a particular building.
 However, many architects, designers and industry professionals have experimented with specific sensory elements over the years, demonstrating that each sense can be significant in transforming the experiential qualities of architecture.